bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

 ---
 layout: guide

-title: "Tutorial: How to create a digital track of a piece of art"
+title: "Tutorial: How to create a digital record of a piece of art"
-tagline: Build a digital track of a famous paint that you own
+tagline: Build a digital certificate of a famous painting that you own
 header: header-car.jpg
 order: 2